metaspartan/kronos/README.md

 As of v1.7.5 Beta of Kronos it now has binaries built and auto updating for the binaries along with a dedicated data directory for Kronos data.

+As of v1.7.7 Beta of Kronos it now has decentralized encrypted chat between both Core and Advanced Modes.
+Importing of seed phrases in Core Mode is now available!

 Prerequisites
 -------------